freevo/kaa-base/doc/notifier/mainloop.rst

     # you can either call kaa.main.run() or reactor.run()
     kaa.main.run()

-The Twisted reactor will work with any kaa notifier backend (generic and gtk).
+The Twisted reactor will work with any kaa mainloop backend (generic and gtk).

 There is also the reverse option putting the kaa mainloop into Twisted and let the Twisted reactor run.
-This is based on the thread notifier described below and will not use an external pyNotifier installation::
+This is based on the thread mainloop described below and will not use an external pyNotifier installation::

     # get reactor